You are currently viewing Summer in Ireland: 10 Can’t-Miss Activities to Enjoy

 An aeriel view of Skellig Michael.
 Photo: Valerie O’Sullivan, Tourism Ireland.

-The UNESCO World Heritage site contains the remains of two oratories and six beehive huts.
+The UNESCO World Heritage site includes the remains of two oratories and six beehive huts.
 There is also evidence that a vegetable garden and a cistern existed on the site.

 You can get a ferry from Portmagee, Valentia Island, Ballinskelligs, or Derrynane Harbour in Caherdaniel.